1977 Memorial Cup: Ottawa 67's

 The Ottawa 67's represented the Ontario Major Junior Hockey League at the 1977 Memorial Cup.
-The 67's were the top team in the Leyden Division, earning a record of 38-23-5, getting 81 points and winning the Leyden Trophy.
+The 67's were the top team in the Leyden Division, earning a record of 38–23–5, getting 81 points and winning the Leyden Trophy.
 Ottawa scored 348 goals during the season, ranking them fourth in the OMJHL.
 The 67's allowed 288 goals, which ranked them fifth in the league.
 During the post-season, the 67's defeated the Sault Ste.
 Marie Greyhounds four games to zero, with a tie, during the Leyden Division semi-finals.
 In the next round, Ottawa was pushed to the limit by the Kingston Canadians, as they won the series four games to three, with another game tied, during the Leyden Division finals.
 The 67's faced the London Knights for the J. Ross Robertson Cup.
 Ottawa defeated London four games to two to capture the OMJHL championship, earning a berth into the 1977 Memorial Cup.

-Bobby Smith led the 67's offense, scoring a team high 65 goals and 135 points in 64 games, finishing third in league scoring.
+Bobby Smith led the 67's offence, scoring a team high 65 goals and 135 points in 64 games, finishing third in league scoring.
 In 19 playoff games, Smith scored 16 goals and 32 points to lead the club.
 Smith became a top prospect for the 1978 NHL Entry Draft after his spectacular season.
 Tom McDonell scored 35 goals and 89 points in 66 games to finish second in club scoring, while Tim Higgins also scored 35 goals, while earning 87 points in 66 games.
-Defenseman Doug Wilson was another top prospect on the 67's.
+Defenceman Doug Wilson was another top prospect on the 67's.
 Wilson scored 25 goals and 79 points in 48 games.
 He was selected by the Chicago Black Hawks with the sixth overall pick in the 1977 NHL Entry Draft.
-Bob Daly was the 67's starting goaltender, however, the London Knights loaned their goaltender Pat Riggin to Ottawa for the tournament.
+Bob Daly was the 67's starting goaltender, however, the London Knights loaned their goaltender, Pat Riggin, to Ottawa for the tournament.

 The 1977 Memorial Cup was the first appearance by the 67's in team history.